 - Training, Tools, Techniques & Procedures

 New, open access practice journal launched.
-No author fees for 2024 publications.
-Never ending discount for ISPCAN members.
+Author fees for this journal are waived through June 30, 2024.
+Lifetime 10% author discount for ISPCAN members.

 High Impact factor multidisciplinary child abuse and neglect research.
 Traditional publication with free online access for standard members.

 Join ISPCAN Today!

 You’ll receive valuable member benefits including:

 - Access to the extensive ISPCAN research library